 - Do not use the telephone unless absolutely necessary.
 Emergency personnel may be attempting to communicate with each other by telephone.

 - Cell phone towers may be tied up with calls.
 You may however be able to text friends or family because texting requires less data.
-Do not text 9-1-1 unless you are hearing impaired and have registered for T9-1-1 with your wireless service provider.

 - Turn off all tools, appliances, computers or other electrical equipment – power can be restored more easily when the system is not overloaded.